SimonRice/SRMonthPicker/README.md

 ## Contributions

 As everyone says, GitHub is about social coding - I didn't just choose to use it because of my love of git as a version control system.
-Please do chip in & help make this an even better project.
+Please do chip in & help make this an even better project, or even file in an issue if you see anything not working right.

 ## License